arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 In case it is the first time you are using Arduino Cloud:

 - To use it, you need an account.
 If you do not have an account, create one for free [here](https://cloud.arduino.cc/).
 - To use the Arduino Web Editor, the Arduino Create Agent must be running on your computer.
-You can install the Arduino Create Agent downloading it [here](https://create.arduino.cc/getting-started/plugin/welcome).
+You can install the Arduino Create Agent by downloading it [here](https://create.arduino.cc/getting-started/plugin/welcome).

 Let's walk through a step-by-step demonstration of how to use a Portenta Machine Control device with Arduino Cloud.
 Log in to your Cloud account; provision your Portenta Machine Control on your Cloud space.
 To do this, navigate to **Devices** and then click on the **ADD DEVICE** button:

 ![Cloud initial page](assets/user-manual-28.png)